Ice hockey rink

 An ice hockey rink is an ice rink that is specifically designed for ice hockey, a competitive team sport.
 Alternatively it is used for other sports such as broomball, ringette, rinkball, and rink bandy.
 It is a rectangle with rounded corners and surrounded by walls approximately 1.22 m high called the boards.
+There are two standard rink sizes: North American and international.

 Name origins

 Rink, a Scots word meaning 'course', was used as the name of a place where another game, curling, was played.
 Early in its history, ice hockey was played mostly on rinks constructed for curling.
 The name was retained after hockey-specific facilities were built.

 Dimensions

 There are two standard sizes for hockey rinks: one used primarily in North America, also known as NHL size, the other used in Europe and international competitions, also known as IIHF or Olympic size.